lerummi/accident-severity-forecast/README.md

 database _inference_db_, which can be accessed using [Adminer](https://www.adminer.org/).

 dagster UI: http://0.0.0.0:3000/locations/model-application-simulation/asset-groups/recent

 Adminer: http://0.0.0.0:8080 (username: _postgres_user_, password: _postgres_password_)

 #### 4.2 Model inference

 As part of the simulation, an _model inference web server_ is exposed using [FastAPI](https://fastapi.tiangolo.com/).
 It is directly requested in one workflow step, but you can also play around with it.
 It exposes a [Swagger UI](https://swagger.io/tools/swagger-ui/) making it easy to drop some requests.
-Both the exposeed endpoints `/predict` and `/info` provide complete IO examples for you the experiment without any further knowledge about the model json schema.
+Both the exposeed endpoints `/predict` and `/info` provide complete IO examples for you to experiment without any further knowledge about the model json schema.

 Model inference App: http://0.0.0.0:8000/docs